Multiple Communities—and One Agency to Market Them All

 Perhaps the most stunning result of our efforts was the return on investment.
 We took 18 months of data from 33 communities and calculated how much revenue was realized with online efforts in relation to how much was spent on those efforts.
 The subsequent revenue ROI number came in at an astonishing 971 percent.

-SmartBug’s partnership with The Arbor Company is far from over.
-We just completed Arbor’s first pillar pages on HubSpot CMS—the latest innovation in inbound marketing—and we are in the midst of revising and redesigning each community’s print brochure.
+SmartBug’s partnership with The Arbor Company continued for eight years.
+Another milestone we reached throughout our time together was developing Arbor’s first pillar pages on HubSpot CMS—which at the time was the latest innovation in inbound marketing.
+We continued on out of the digital world and into the physical by revising and redesigning each community’s print brochure.

 “There is no company on the face of the earth—not just in the marketing world, but in general—that is as organized as SmartBug,” Harper says.
 “They’re a machine, but they also have a people aspect to it.
 I know that when I send a task or ask a question, it will get done and I won’t have to worry about it anymore, which wasn’t the case with our other agencies.”